kazi-salam/testing-revert/learnings.md

   command:

-  - git checkout -- . (discard changes in the working directory)
+  - git checkout -- . (undo from unstaging)
-  - git checkout -- <filename>
-  - git reset HEAD . (unstaging changes)
+  - git reset HEAD . (undo from staging)
-  - git reset -hard HEAD .
+  - git reset -hard HEAD (undo from and unstaging)